Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory: Theory

 \subsubsection{Approximate Objective Function Hessian}

 In this work, we use the limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) algorithm \cite{bfgs1,bfgs2,bfgs3,bfgs4} to minimize the objective function.
 Roughly speaking, L-BFGS takes a Newton-like step using an approximate Hessian.
 In particular, this approximate Hessian is arrived at by using finite-differences between previous iterations' objective function gradients to improve upon some initial guess for the objective function Hessian.
-This initial guess can be set to the identity matrix for simplicity, but the speed of convergence can be accelerated dramatically if a better guess for the Hessian is supplied, as has been demonstrated for objective functions like ours in both the $\Delta$SCF \cite{deltaSCF} and ESMF \cite{BVDG_thesis} contexts.
-Indeed, we find here as well that, although L-BFGS with an identity Hessian guess is better at achieving tight convergence than an uncoupled two-step method as discussed in the previous section, the efficiency of the optimization is greatly improved by instead employing an inexpensive approximation to the diagonal of the actual Hessian as the guess.
+This initial guess can be set to the identity matrix for simplicity, but the speed of convergence can be accelerated dramatically if a better guess for the Hessian is supplied\cite{preconditionedBFGS}, as has been demonstrated for objective functions like ours in both the $\Delta$SCF \cite{deltaSCF} and ESMF \cite{BVDG_thesis} contexts.
+Indeed, our approach here is another example of using a quasi-Newton method to further improve a CASSCF approximate Hessian scheme.
+An early example of using quasi-Newton methods for this purpose occurred in the context of improving super-CI methodology for restricted active space wave functions, \cite{RASSCF-unitary} and very recent work has shown that orbital-CI coupling for ground state optimizations can be usefully accelerated via quasi-Newton as well. \cite{2ndMCSCF1,2ndMCSCF2} In the present study, we see that even if L-BFGS starts from the identity matrix as the initial Hessian guess, it is better at achieving tight convergence than an uncoupled two-step optimization like the $W\Gamma$ method.
+However, the smarter approach \cite{RASSCF-unitary,2ndMCSCF1,2ndMCSCF2} of using a quasi-Newton method like L-BFGS to improve on a more accurate (although still approximate) initial Hessian is more effective still, and so we will seed L-BFGS with diagonal approximations to our objective function's Hessian.

 Starting with the Hessian of the $\mu=0$ objective function, (i.e.\ the second derivatives of the energy gradient square norm)

 we can anticipate that, due to its contraction with the energy gradient, the role of the third derivative tensor will become negligible as the optimization approaches an energy stationary point.
 Indeed, it has been observed empirically in both $\Delta$SCF \cite{deltaSCF} and ESMF \cite{BVDG_thesis} that dropping this term entirely does not much matter, and so we neglect it here as well.
 In the case where $\vec{d} = \{\braket{\hat{H}}-\omega\}$ and we now allow $\mu$ to be zero or nonzero, this leaves us with the following approximate expression for the objective function Hessian.